Abhirup-Kumar/Docker-Compose/README.md

 Begin Core:

-Now that's the setting up is done, lets begin with the core of the project.
+Now that the setting up is done, lets begin with the core of the project.

+To download the docker-ce:

+`yum install docker-ce`

+If some minor hiccups then:

+`yum install docker-ce --nobest`

+Then lets start these services:

+`systemctl start docker`
+`systemctl enable docker`

+This concludes the installing and running the docker engine.
+If any problems persist in installation then some changes might require in repo files, you can contact me if the problem is still there.

+Now we pull container images of MYSQL and Joomla:

+`docker pull mysql:5.7`
+`docker pull joomla`

+Yes, I have downloaded version 5.7 of MySQL for just some compatibility reasons.